jyshnkr/WebSocket-Chat-SpringBoot/README.md

 # WebSocket-Chat-SpringBoot
-A WebSocket Chat Application using SpringBoot Framework
+WebSocket Chat is an Online Group chat application built using WebSocket API/Protocol in SpringBoot framework.
+This Application will let the users chat with others.

 # Pre-Requisites for the project
 * IDE: Apache NetBeans 12.6